talhahasanzia/unit-testing-guide/Readme.md

 - We will focus on UserService (or UserManager) example, in which, we will validate creation of valid users in a system.
 - We will not test classes that serves as dependencies in the UserService, these are UI classes referred as "View" in most of the architectures and Network classes like Request or Response.
 We will mock these dependencies.
 - It is not our responsibility to test 3rd Party library classes like Retrofit, Gson, Picasso, OkHttp etc.
-- Meaningful names of test methods - test method names should be self explanatory.
+- Meaningful names of test methods should be used, these names can be longer as long as they are self explanatory.
 - AAA Testing Pattern - Arrange, Act, Assert is the pattern we will use and it goes as follows:
   - Arrange: Setup objects, parameters and environment for the test
   - Act: Perform action, the actual code is ran on which test is to be done